scssquatch/Angular-Patterns/Angular Patterns.md

 ^ lots of stuff here again, but it's not super important to understand
 - check if logged in, unless state is login (doesn't exist yet)
+- should probably just return if state is login
 - basically the parent publisher stuff might be important
 - if there is a parent you must be able to see parent
 - make sure you can also access curent